pucheng-tan/WordFlow-wiki/Requirements-Research/APIs.md

 Chuck Norris API
 It's not specifically just letters, but it provides jokes that the user could potentially type.
 (Tested using Python module requests)

+We could also remove punctuation before giving it to the user to just get the letters.